Sumyak-Jain/Selenium-Testing/README.md

 + Selenium supports a variety of programming languages through the use of drivers specific to each language.Languages it supports are       C#, Java, Perl, PHP, Python and Ruby.
 + Browsers supported by Selenium include Internet Explorer, Mozilla Firefox, Google Chrome and Safari.
 + Selenium Web driver is most popular with Java and C#. its test scripts can be coded in any of the supported programming languages and  can be run directly in most modern web browsers.
++ Selenium can be integrated with frameworks like Ant and Maven for source code compilation.
++ Selenium can also be integrated with testing frameworks like TestNG for application testing and generating reports.

+### Selenium can have
+[x] Selenium IDE
+[x] Selenium web driver